m-aparna/Green-Buddy/README.md

-- Collections: It is a built in module,there is no need to install it.The collection Module in Python provides different types of containers.
+- Collections: It is a built-in module,there is no need to install it.The collection Module in Python provides different types of containers.
 A Container is an object that is used to store different objects and provide a way to access the contained objects and iterate over them.

 In this project we have used Counter().